-4.22 The Council currently directly manages eight allotment sites.
+4.26 The Council currently directly manages eight allotment sites.
 Other sites in the District are provided by Parish Councils or are privately managed.
-In the last year waiting lists have risen significantly and there have been requests for support in providing new or additional allotment space from Melbourne, Dalbury Lees, Hilton and Overseal and the Swadlincote urban area.
-In addressing this latent demand, which is also national in character, the Council will need to consider partnering with developers and public bodies, possibly using its own land assets in certain locations and offering support to attract external funding and advise on best practice for managing and developing sites.
+In the last year waiting lists have risen significantly and there have been requests for support in providing new or additional allotment space from Melbourne, Dalbury Lees, Hilton, the Swadlincote urban area and Overseal.

+4.27 A 20-year lease has now been completed to Overseal Parish Council for allotment purposes, and other, similar proposals will progressed as appropriate.
+In addressing this latent demand the Council will need to consider partnering with developers and public bodies, possibly using its own land assets in certain locations and offering support to attract external funding and advise on best practice for managing and developing sites.